How Many Hours of Wedding Photography Do I Need?

 Maybe this photographer is just trying to pull one over on me.
 There’s NO way I could need that many hours of photo coverage…right?
 How many hours of wedding photography do I really need?

-One of the most common mistakes brides make is not calculating enough time into their timeline and photo coverage.
+One of the most common mistakes brides make is miscalculating their timeline and photo coverage.
 They forget to account for the little things in between the big moments.
 These little errors can lead to big stress!
 A few minutes here and there of lost time can add up quickly, especially when you have vendors who are there on an hourly schedule.
 Let’s discuss a few ways you can calculate how much time you really need!

-When clients tell me about how many hours they feel they need, one of the first things I ask them is “Which parts of the day are you hoping to have covered?”
-This might seem like a silly question, but given the variety of wedding customs these days, it’s actually a very useful piece of information.
+When I’m first discussing coverage with a couple this is one of the primary questions I’m trying to answer.
+It might seem like a silly question, but given the variety of wedding customs these days, it’s actually a very useful piece of information.
 Some brides want getting ready coverage, some don’t.
 Some couples want TONS of dancing photos, others just want coverage up to cake cutting.
 Some couples have chosen to have their ceremony and reception at the same location, others have chosen a reception location that requires a 25-minute drive in between.
+Some weddings have 20 person bridal parties and some only have 4.
 All of these things have a huge impact on the amount of time you need coverage for.

 Consecutive hours of coverage

 Most commonly you’ll find that photography teams provide coverage in consecutive hours.
 Meaning, you can’t have them for an hour in the morning, stop the coverage and then start it up later in the afternoon again.
-The reason for this basically comes down to the simple fact that they cannot cover any other events on your wedding day; they must be fully present (physically and mentally) to only your event that day.
+The reason for this basically comes down to the simple fact that they cannot cover any other events on your wedding day; they must be fully present (physically and mentally) for only your event that day.
 So that time spent away from other clients, family and so on, is consecutive, regardless of how much drive time or downtime you might have on the day of.
 Keep in mind too, that it’s not uncommon with large events (like weddings) that things run behind or unexpected things come up.
-So what looks like downtime on a timeline usually ends up getting filled with making up for lost time!
+So what looks like downtime on a timeline usually ends up getting filled with catching up on little delays!

-It’s so important to factor in the drive times between locations!
+I see this mistake so often!
 Here’s a little trick for you as you create your timeline: Go to Google Maps on a computer and type in the address of your ceremony location as a destination.
 Then in the space for the “from” location, type in the address of your getting ready location.
 Then, just underneath you’ll see a little drop-down menu.
-Select “arrive by” and put in the date and time that you are supposed to arrive at your ceremony (remembering to account for the time it will take you to park, get out of the car and get tucked away before you go down the aisle).
+Select “arrive by” and put in the date and time that you are supposed to arrive at your ceremony (remembering to also account for the time it will take you to park, get out of the car and get tucked away before you go down the aisle).
 Now look underneath where the direction options are.
 Google will tell you what time you need to leave your getting ready location in order to make it to your ceremony on time!
 Make a note of what time you need to leave on your timeline and use this method for any other day of locations as well.

 Ceremony time vs how long a ceremony takes

 You’ll also want to account for the amount of time each timeline item actually takes.
 For example, almost every single bride makes the same statement when we are timeline planning.
 “Our ceremony starts at four and it’s only thirty minutes, so we’ll be leaving for the reception around four-thirty.”
 This bride has forgotten to account for a few vital chunks of time… If your officiant/priest is given 30 minutes of time for the ceremony, that’s what they plan to use.
-This doesn’t count the time it takes you to walk up and down the aisle, guests stopping you on the way out, the time it will take to corral the bridal party into the limo, etc. It might seem like a small detail, but factoring in those things can make a huge difference.
+This doesn’t count the time it takes you to walk up and down the aisle, guests stopping you on the way out, the time it will take to corral the bridal party into the limo, etc. It might seem like a small detail, but forgetting to factor in those things can cause a big discrepancy in your photography time.

 Give yourself a few minutes here and there between each event to breathe.
 It’s a LONG day and it goes by really fast!
 At the very least, factor in time for yourself to eat a snack, or go to the bathroom so that you don’t have to feel rushed throughout the day!
 If you or your fiance are at all introverted, you will especially appreciate this on the big day!